 - Max Parts per Hour: Enter the number of parts that can be produced per hour when all workstations currently dedicated to this part are producing.
+This number drives the speedometer graphs on the dashboard when comparing required utilization to current utilization.
 This number can be changed if you add or remove workstations from production.

 Click the Create button, and your part will be added to the Part Master table.
 We have something to sell, now we need a customer.

 Set up a Customer

 Go to the Customers Tab.
 There are three steps to creating a customer.

 - Enter the customer’s company name and billing address.